 - BD Ratings is a competent and free alternative to other pay-to-read cryptocurrency ratings agencies on the market.

 - We base our ratings fully on a self-constructed and novel fundamental analysis model designed specifically for cryptocurrencies.
+Technical analysis is never used when compiling ratings.

 - We ignore the buzzwords, marketing tricks and shallow performance metrics, to instead map the real value of blockchain protocols.